PCC posts loss, cuts dividend as costs soar and downtown Seattle store lags

-In yet another sign of the pandemic’s lingering grip, PCC Community Markets posted its first loss since the ’90s, with much of red ink flowing from the co-op’s struggling new store in still-flagging downtown Seattle.
+In yet another sign of the pandemic’s lingering grip, PCC Community Markets posted its first loss since the ’90s, with much of the red ink flowing from the co-op’s struggling new store in still-flagging downtown Seattle.

 On Tuesday, the Seattle-based grocery co-op said it lost $250,000 in 2022, and was canceling members’ dividend for the year, as soaring costs offset rising sales and growing membership at its 16 locations.